legal resources necessary to hold negligent facilities accountable.

 The investigator reviewed the Grievance Tracking Logs that showed that "roaches were found in a chair in the resident's room.
 The exterminator came out to fumigate the room.
 The facility chair was thrown away."
 In December 2016, "roaches were found in the staff break room in the Northeast nurse's station.
 The exterminator came to the facility and sprayed/treated."
 The exterminator also "treated the kitchen, laundry, closets, etc." and will continue to monitor.
 On February 28, 2017, the resident stated that "there are roaches in his room.
 The exterminator was called and treated the rooms, kitchen entryways."

 If you, or your family, believe that caregivers victimized your loved one while a resident at Fort Smith Health and Rehab, call the Arkansas nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights aggressively on behalf of Sebastian County victims of mistreatment living in long-term facilities including nursing homes in Fort Smith.
+Our network of attorneys fights aggressively on behalf of Sebastian County victims of mistreatment living in long-term facilities including nursing homes in Fort Smith.
 Our skilled attorneys can file and successfully resolve your victim case involving nursing home abuse or neglect and hold those that caused your loved one harm financially accountable.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us fight aggressively on your behalf to ensure your rights are protected.

-Our law firm accepts all nursing home abuse lawsuits, personal injury claims, medical malpractice cases, and wrongful death suits through a contingency fee agreement.
+Our network of attorneys accepts all nursing home abuse lawsuits, personal injury claims, medical malpractice cases, and wrongful death suits through a contingency fee agreement.
 This arrangement postpones your requirement to pay for legal services until after we have resolved your situation through a negotiated out of court settlement or jury trial award.
 We provide all clients a "No Win/No-Fee" Guarantee, meaning you owe us nothing if we are unable to obtain compensation on your behalf.
 Let our attorneys begin working on your behalf today to ensure your family receives adequate compensation from those who caused your harm.
 All information you share with our law offices will remain confidential.